deepsat/core/README.md

 # DeepSat core
 The main deamon running the DeepSat cansat.

+What is working?
+- communication with arduino via serial port
+- using onboard camera
+- running inference on the images taken with neural networks (models not provided)
+- ability to act as an rtc device for live video feed

+Code contains templates copied from documentation (where indicated).

 ## Requirements
 - run `source setupvars.sh` always on starting a new terminal
     - it assumes the OpenVino is installed at `/opt/intel/openvino_2021`